New Evidence Revealed in Double Murder Case Against Alex Murdaugh

 “They indicted him months ago, and now they’re telling us they’re still looking at DNA, they’re still doing an evaluation of DNA,” Murdaugh’s defense attorney Richard Harpootlian said during the pre-trial hearing in Florence County Courthouse.
 “At what point do they stop investigating this case?
 They should have stopped before they indicted him.”

-Murdaugh, a 52-year-old heir to a powerful legal clan, been indicted on two counts of murder and two counts of possession of a weapon during the commission of a violent crime in connection with the 2021 murders of his 52-year-old wife and their 22-year-old son.
-Maggie and Paul were found fatally shot on the family’s 1,700 estates, and Murdaugh was the one who first called the police.
+Murdaugh, a 52-year-old heir to a powerful legal clan, has been indicted on two counts of murder and two counts of possession of a weapon during the commission of a violent crime in connection with the 2021 murders of his 52-year-old wife and their 22-year-old son.
+Maggie and Paul were found fatally shot on the family’s 1,700-acre estate, and Murdaugh was the one who first called the police.

 Details of the evidence against Murdaugh remained scant until Thursday.
 But new motions filed by attorneys Harpootlian and Jim Griffin demanded more evidence from prosecutors—while implying that a man named Curtis Edward Smith was the real perpetrator.